CodeForGiessen/refugeeApp_old/README.md

 $ cordova build --release android
 ```
 This will generate a release build based on the settings in your **config.xml**.
 Next, we can find our unsigned APK file in **platforms/android/build/outputs/apk**.
+Before you can run the jarsigner command, copy the .keystore file into **platforms/android/build/outputs/apk**.
 To sign the unsigned APK, run the **jarsigner** tool which is also included in the JDK:
 ```bash
 $ jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore codefor-key.keystore android-release-unsigned.apk cfgi
 ```
+Enter the password for our keystore.

 This signs the apk in place.
 Finally, we need to run the zip align tool to optimize the APK.
+The **zipalign** tool can be found in **/path/to/Android/sdk/build-tools/VERSION/zipalign.** For example, on OS X with Android Studio installed, zipalign is in **~/Library/Android/sdk/build-tools/VERSION/zipalign**:
 ```bash
 $ zipalign -v 4 android-release-unsigned.apk RefugeeApp.apk
 ```